 There is no release date for Sex Education season 3 yet, but Netflix has now confirmed filming can begin in August due to new guidelines on filming to prevent the spread of Covid-19.

 Has Sex Education been renewed for a third season?

-Series creator Laurie Nunn has also told The Hollywood Reporter that she thinks the show’s characters have “got legs” and that Sex Education could run for several more seasons.
+Good news for Sex Education fans – its creator Laurie Nunn told The Hollywood Reporter that she thinks the show’s characters have “got legs” and that Sex Education could run for several more seasons.